Did You Know...

 30. At the corner of Wornall Rd. and Ward Parkway is a large man-made waterfall, and it serves as a backdrop for the statue of Diana.
 Cherubs surround the Roman goddess of the moon.

 31. L.E.
 "Gus" Shaefer used his own face as a model for the Wagon Master just west of the Intercontinental Hotel on the Plaza.
-A recording gives information about the wagon master and the Civil War battle which took place in the area where the hotel is now located.
+You can access a recording with your cell phone and learn about the Wagon Master and the Civil War battle which took place in the area where the hotel is now located.

 32. Private fountains came into fashion on the east and west coasts, and Kansas City as well, in the late 1800's.
 J.C.Nichols, prominent real estate developer, began using fountains and sculpture to beautify his properties and set them apart from the industrial downtown in the 1930's.

 33. The Sea Horse Fountains on the south side of City Hall at 12th and Oak were named "Cut" and "Lug" by city employees when they were installed.
-The fountains were turned off during World War II as a conservation effort.
+The fountains were turned off for a few years during World War II as a conservation effort.

 35. The City of Fountains Foundation was organized in 1973 to obtain funds to build new fountains and establish endowments to make major repairs to the fountains.